Kerry Carpenter Player Props: Tigers vs. Marlins

 Kerry Carpenter At The Plate

-- Carpenter has eight doubles, a triple, 11 home runs and 16 walks while hitting .262.
+- Carpenter is hitting .257 with eight doubles, a triple, 11 home runs and 16 walks.

-- Carpenter has reached base via a hit in 34 games this season (of 61 played), and had multiple hits in 15 of those games.

-- Carpenter has picked up an RBI in 31.1% of his games this season, with more than one RBI in 14.8% of his games.
-He has also plated three or more runs in four contests.
+- Carpenter has had at least one RBI in 30.6% of his games this year (19 of 62), with two or more RBI nine times (14.5%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.